mshikebkhan/ncubook/README.md

 ## 🎯 The Mission

 CampusBook's mission is to create a digital environment where students can grow academically and socially by engaging with real, verified peers.
-Whether you're sharing project files, discussing class notes, or building new friendships — Ncubook is made to support your college journey.
+Whether you're sharing project files, discussing class notes, or building new friendships — CampusBook is made to support your college journey.

 ---